This post may contain affiliate sales links. Please read my disclosure policy.

 But First, What is Bone Broth?

-Making your own bone broth at home is a simple process, and it can be a great way to use up leftover bones and vegetables.
+Store-bought bone broth can get quite expensive…making your own bone broth at home is a simple process, and it can be a great way to use up leftover bones and raw vegetables.

 Can I Use Any Type of Bones to Make Bone Broth?

-Yes, you can use a variety of bones to make bone broth, including chicken, beef, lamb, pork, and more.
+Yes, you can use a variety of bones and marrow bones to make bone broth, including chicken, beef, lamb, pork, and more.
 Different types of bones will give the broth different flavors and nutrient profiles.
+The delicious bone marrow will melt in the broth and enhance the nutritional benefits…not to mention produce an amazing flavor.

 What Kind of Scraps do I Save for Bone Broth?

-I highly recommend keeping a bag or container in your freezer and save your kitchen scraps and bones.
-I keep mine in a freezer bag and constantly add to it as I cook meals.
+I highly recommend keeping a bag or container in your freezer and save your kitchen scraps, bones whole chicken carcasses (like from a rotisserie chicken), etc. I keep mine in a freezer bag and constantly add to it as I cook meals.
 Not all vegetables work well in a broth, so I limit the scraps I save to just onion, shallot, leek, garlic, carrot, celery, and fresh herbs like parsley, oregano, thyme, etc. When a recipe calls for an onion, don’t throw the skins or root away…save it!
 Same with all the other vegetables and herbs I’ve listed.
 If you notice your celery getting a little limp, throw it in the freezer for your next batch of broth!
 Zero food waste!
 Other food scraps not listed here can be saved for a vegetable stock, but the ones in my recipe are best for a bone broth.

 What Does Adding Vinegar to Bone Broth do?